Eliminating Waste, Increasing Profits

-However, the project had barely gotten off the ground when the CBO suddently withdrew its support.
-The Kambiti group carried on, utilizing the skills they had gained in mango drying, but unfortunately they still suffered from high rates of rotting during the drying process.
-And it wasn't just the drying process that was causing these issues.
-Kambiti's farmers struggled with disease and fruit flies, which left their mangoes spoiled.
-"We had a problem of diseases in the mango, and farmers didn't know how to take care of their trees in terms of pruning," said Patrick Sila, Chairman of Kambiti.
+However, the project had barely gotten off the ground when the CBO suddenly withdrew its support.
+Despite this setback, the Kambiti group carried on, utilizing the skills they had gained in mango drying.
+Unfortunately, the farmers still suffered from high rates of rotting during the drying process.
+And it wasn’t just the drying process that was causing these issues.
+Kambiti’s farmers struggled with disease and fruit flies, which left their mangoes spoiled.
+“We had a problem of diseases in the mango, and farmers didn’t know how to take care of their trees in terms of pruning,” says Patrick Sila, chairman of Kambiti.

-In 2015, Kambiti joined YieldWise – an initiative of the Rockefeller Foundation and implemented by TechnoServe in Kenya – with the aim of training more than 20,000 farmers on post-harvest loss prevention techniques, increasing market demand for mango by linking farmers to new buyers and finance, and piloting technologies to improve the storage and shelf life of mango.
-Through YieldWise, Kambiti's farmers participated in hands-on agronomy trainings to improve the quality of their mangoes.
-"They trained us on how to take care of our mango trees, how to prune, how to harvest and they taught us how to use these fly traps," said Patrick.
+In 2015, Kambiti joined YieldWise – a partnership with the Rockefeller Foundation that aims to train farmers on post-harvest loss prevention techniques, increasing market demand for mango by linking farmers to new buyers and finance, and piloting technologies to improve the storage and shelf life of mango.
+Through YieldWise, Kambiti’s farmers participated in hands-on agronomy trainings to improve the quality of their mangoes.
+“They trained us on how to take care of our mango trees, how to prune, how to harvest and they taught us how to use these fly traps,” says Patrick.

 As a result of the YieldWise initiative, Kambiti’s farmers are producing high-quality mangoes that are then dried using the new technology from VIP.

-In the first year of operation in 2014, Kambiti produced just 26 kg of mango.
-In 2015, that grew to 66 kg, and in 2016 it reached 96 kgs, but Kambiti experienced losses of over 80 percent of their yields post-harvest.
-Now, with the help of the mango drying machine, Kambiti is producing roughly 400 kgs of dried mango annually.
-The predominant buyer of Kambiti's dried mango products is Azuri Health Limited, one of the largest providers of dried fruits in East Africa, which distributes predominantly in Nairobi.
+In the first year of operation in 2014, Kambiti produced just 26 kilograms of mango.
+In 2015, that grew to 66 kilograms, and in 2016 it reached 96 kilograms.
+However, Kambiti still experienced losses of over 80% of their yields post-harvest.
+Now, with the help of the mango drying machine, Kambiti is producing roughly 400 kilograms of dried mango annually.
+The predominant buyer of Kambiti’s dried mango products is Azuri Health Limited, one of the largest providers of dried fruits in East Africa, which distributes predominantly in Nairobi.

 Since Kambiti primarily sources from member farmers, they are now having to source from other farmers in the community to meet demand.
-"Now we are out of mangoes.
-Then, we had more than enough.
-The demand is now more than we can produce," said Samuel.
+“We are out of mangoes.
+Before, we had more than enough.
+[Now] the demand is more than we can produce,” says Samuel.
 Kambiti now has its sights set on gaining certification in order to sell their dried mango on their own.